About Bullying Claims

 In most cases, you can sue for bullying at school.
 Unfortunately, it’s common for Australian children to be bullied in public and private schools, causing long-lasting harm that affects them now and for decades.

-When considering if your child was bullied, there are three primary considerations:
+When considering whether your child was bullied, there are three primary considerations:

 - There was an imbalance of power between the bullied person and aggressor, like a difference in size or age, or the bully was a member of a group that engaged in harassment of the victim.